Training, Qualifications & Experience

 - 20 years experience, and for 16 years I have had my own private practice.
 I have also facilitated groups in self-empowerment, self-awareness and self-discovery.
 I have guided people on their journey to reach peace of mind, equilibrium and balance.

-- A former lecturer and tutor of counselling and psychotherapy for the CPCAB (Counselling and Psychotherapy Central Awarding Body) at a local college for many years, which I thoroughly enjoyed and embraced being a part of.
+- A former lecturer and tutor of counselling and psychotherapy for the CPCAB (Counselling and Psychotherapy Central Awarding Body) at a local college in Bromley for many years, which I thoroughly enjoyed and embraced being a part of.
 Students training to be counsellors themselves can benefit immensely from sessions with me because of my experience in this department.

 - I am also a qualified bereavement counsellor and understand what loss can bring and how grief can affect our lives.